-Rhetoric, in its classic sense of using language to influence and persuade, is particularly valuable in the Arab language.
-In Arab culture, rhetoric is understood as the ability to enthrall one’s listeners through language that is used with subtlety, style, and rhythm (Patai 1973: 48).
+Rhetoric, in its classic sense of using language to influence and persuade, is particularly salient in Arabic.
+In Arab culture, rhetoric is understood as the ability to deeply engage one’s listeners through language that is used with subtlety, style, and rhythm (Patai 1973: 48).
 Arabic is a musical language, meant to be evocative, to affect listeners, and touch their hearts.
-The spoken word can evoke powerful emotions, shape behavior, and have an impact that reaches far beyond the scope of the content.
+The spoken word can evoke powerful emotions, shape behavior, and have an impact far beyond the scope of its content.

 American-Arab historian Hitti noted that the Arab people are particularly ardent in their admiration for literary expression, both spoken and written, and that the Arabic language is unparalleled in its ability to exert a strong and irresistible influence on its audience (Hitti as quoted in Darshan 2000: 3).
 For example, it has been noted that modern audiences in Baghdad, Damascus, and Cairo are deeply moved by the recitation of poems or speeches in classical Arabic, which they only vaguely or partially understand.
 The rhythm, rhyme, and melodic quality of the language exert an effect on listeners, which is referred to as “lawful magic.”

-Another aspect of Arabic rhetoric (= balāġa(h)) is expressed in exaggeration (= mubālaġa(h)) and overemphasis as rhetorical devices (see Darshan 2000: 4 on Patai 1973).
-For example, on the eve of Israel’s War of Independence in 1948, leaders of Arab countries made boastful statements that deviated far from the truth in order to evoke a certain impression of the situation and to generate enthusiasm for their political desires and aspirations.
+Another aspect of Arabic rhetoric (= balāġa(h)) is expressed in exaggeration (= mubālaġa(h)) and overemphasis, as rhetorical devices (see Darshan 2000: 4 on Patai 1973).
+For example, on the eve of Israel’s War of Independence in 1948, leaders of Arab countries made boastful statements, which deviated far from the truth, in order to evoke a certain impression of the situation and to generate enthusiasm for their political desires and aspirations.
 For example, the Syrian president announced: “I am happy to tell you, with confidence, that we even have an atomic bomb at our disposal, yes, a homemade one. . .”
 The prime minister of Iraq declared: “All we need is a few brooms to sweep the Jews into the sea” (Patai 1973: 49–50).
 These statements had no basis in reality, and a deep chasm separated their words and deeds.

-Using rhetoric as a means of persuasion, particularly as a means of gaining control over the masses, has undergone changes in modern times, because people today understand reality primarily through the media.
-The phenomenal growth of the media has inarguably affected the process of transmitting and receiving messages (Schaffner and Sellers 2010).
-Television and the internet have created virtually unlimited possibilities to manipulate audiences, especially through messages and means that are used primarily for purposes of mass marketing and sales (Galili 2004; Kayam and Sover 2013: 44).
+Using rhetoric as a means of persuasion, particularly as a means of gaining control over the masses, has changed in modern times, because people today understand reality primarily through the media.
+The phenomenal growth of the media has undoubtedly affected the process of transmitting and receiving messages (Schaffner and Sellers 2010).
+Television and the internet have created virtually unlimited possibilities to manipulate audiences, especially through messages and means that are primarily used for the purpose of mass marketing and sales (Galili 2004; Kayam and Sover 2013: 44).

 People may obtain power and advance their political positions through the effective use of rhetorical devices.
 Politicians in the late twentieth and early twenty-first centuries behave differently than did political leaders in previous, more traditional, periods.
-This phenomenon has been termed “new politics” by German researchers (Kayam and Sover 2013: 45).
-New politics refers to the emergence of industrialized democracies and the decline of political parties in Western liberal democracies, both the result of the expansion of mass media and the personalization of politics (Galili 2004).
+German researchers have termed this phenomenon “new politics” (Kayam and Sover 2013: 45), referring to the emergence of industrialized democracies and the decline of political parties in Western liberal democracies, both the result of the expansion of mass media and the personalization of politics (Galili 2004).